FAQs

 When I wanted to start a website and a business, I had a hard time thinking of a name.
 Everything I came up with was obscure, awkward, or already taken.

-Mr. Fortuna had been listening to a podcast where they mentioned that brands seeking original names would do well to turn to ancient mythology; he looked up mythological figures associated with money and suggested Fortuna.
+My husband heard on a podcast that brands seeking original names should look to ancient mythology; because he is a real one, he looked up mythological figures associated with money and suggested Fortuna.
 Somehow, no one else had nabbed “Fortuna Money” yet, and the more I researched Fortuna, the more I appreciated her.

 Fortuna is a Roman goddess variously described as the goddess of luck, chance, fate, abundance, and prosperity (she’s analogous to the Greek goddess Tyche, if you’re a geek for the Greeks).
 Most portrayals show her holding a cornucopia overflowing with coins; some show her blindfolded, while others associate her with a wheel — the “Rota Fortunae” — that spins randomly and deals out wild reversals of fortune.